-Germany was united for less than an year when the guys behind the Berlin Channel decided to rent an helicopter and fly over this newly reunified city.
-From that day flying over Berlin in 1991 we have the video above that needs to be seen in full screen.
+Germany was united for less than a year when the guys behind the Berlin Channel decided to rent a helicopter and fly over this newly reunified city.
+From that day flying over Berlin in 1991, we have the video above that needs to be seen in full screen.

-This video of an helicopter flying over Berlin in 1991 shows us a city that doesn’t exist anymore.
+This video of a helicopter flying over Berlin in 1991 shows us a city that doesn’t exist anymore.

-The area around Alexanderplatz is, for me, the most interesting part of this flying over Berlin video.
+The area around Alexanderplatz is, for me, the most exciting part of this flying over Berlin video.
 It is weird to see how empty it used to be.
-It is even weirder to see the Palast der Republik still standing.
+It is even stranger to see the Palast der Republik still standing.
 But the emptiness is the most disturbing part of this short movie.

 And you can see emptiness when the helicopter flies over the Brandenburg Tor and where Potsdamer Platz would stand a few years later.
-There are just green fields and Tiergarten around there and it is really weird to see how much that area of Berlin changed in all these years.
+There are green fields and Tiergarten around there, and it is peculiar to see how much that area of Berlin changed in all these years.

-And I have to say that I like this Berlin where the Fernsehturm looks a bit darker and there are empty green fields everywhere.
+And I have to say that I like this Berlin where the Fernsehturm looks a bit darker, and there are empty green fields everywhere.
 The city feels more open, different and, almost, wild.
 But this Berlin doesn’t exist anymore.
-At least we can see how it used to look like on this video from 1991.
+At least we can see how it used to look like in this video from 1991.

 If you like watching videos of how Berlin used to look like, you are going to love this one from two guys exploring Berlin after the Fall of the Berlin Wall and this home movie from Berlin Mitte.